mahaley22/Uncertainty-Sampling/index.md

-# What does a model know about its own confidence in its predictions?
+# Model Confidence: can a "bad" model "know" when it's "bad"?
-This work explores model uncertainty levels in ML, using Machine Translation using Neural Nets (Attention) as an example.
-This was motivated in part in order to convince myself and now maybe an audience that model uncertainty ... works.
-It's certaintly not the only tool that we have
+(warning: I may use a lot of "scare quotes" in this piece) This work explores model uncertainty scoring in Machine Learning, using Machine Translation using Neural Nets (Attention) as a toy example.
-1) detecting errors on generalized (

 - Here is an example of how one might try it with common tools.